ShinyTrinkets/twofold.ts/docs/similar.md

 the visible Python code inside, so I never got to use it.

-TwoFold uses XML-like tags to execute code, and inserts the output back into the original file in case of the double-tags.
+TwoFold uses XML-like tags to execute code, and inserts the output back into the original file, but only in the case of double-tags.
 The single-tags are consumed after render, making them perfect for interactive use.
-The tags are short and intuitive, but the source code for the tag is not visible (but it should be open source!)
+The tags are short and intuitive, but the source code for the tag is not visible (but it should be open source!) which makes the original text much cleaner.

 ---